-The chief executive officer, Mr P. F. Kelso, is engaged through a fixed term service agreement with a personally related entity containing the following material conditions:
+The chief executive officer, Mr Philip F Kelso, is engaged through a 2 year fixed term service agreement with a personally related entity containing the following material conditions:

-- Management fees of \$180,000 per annum commencing from financial year 2023-2024 on 1 July 2023. - Payment of business travel, accommodation and parking. - Bonuses at the discretion of the board of directors and there are no retirement or other fixed benefits. - The personally related entity is responsible for all statutory entitlements. - Services: To include non-exclusive executive management, capital raising, communication, management strategy, budgets, legal strategy, investment policy and all other duties normally incidental to the position of chief executive officer.
+- Management fees of \$180,000 per annum commencing from 1 July 2023. - Payment of business travel, accommodation and parking. - Bonuses at the discretion of the board of directors and there are no retirement or other fixed benefits. - The personally related entity is responsible for all statutory entitlements. - Services: To include non-exclusive executive management, capital raising, communication, management strategy, budgets, legal strategy, investment policy and all other duties normally incidental to the position of chief executive officer.